 Thomas Armstrong started his company in 1860 as a two-man cork-cutting shop in Pittsburgh.
 The first deliveries of hand-carved corks were made by wheelbarrow.

-The son of Scotch-Irish immigrants, Armstrong steered his struggling company through the Civil War, financial panics, disastrous factory fires and a cutthroat marketplace.
+The son of Scottish-Irish immigrants, Armstrong steered his struggling company through the Civil War, financial panics, disastrous factory fires and a cutthroat marketplace.
 He succeeded because he relied upon a family credo of hard work and faith.
 He attracted and held dedicated employees who shared the same values.
 He took pride in the production and sale of quality products that bore his family name.
 And he was determined that his company always act with fairness and in the balanced best interests of customers, stockholders, employees, suppliers, community neighbors, government and the general public.

 Armstrong was among the first of American entrepreneurs to discard the old business principle "Let the buyer beware,” meaning the buyer alone is responsible for checking the quality and suitability of products before buying.
 Instead, he pioneered the principle "Let the buyer have faith," standing behind his products and giving customers confidence in their purchase.